laratools/docs/laravel-ci/circleci.md

 # Laravel-CI on CircleCI

-Heres a few examples on getting up and running using the image on CircleCI.
+Here are a few examples on getting up and running using the image on CircleCI.
 You must be using CircleCI 2.0 otherwise you won't be able to use the docker image.

 #### Contents